Opposition to the Iraq War: Opposition in European countries

 In the United Kingdom, both the governing Labour Party and the official opposition Conservative Party were in favour of the invasion.
 The Liberal Democrats insisted on a U.N. resolution; they opposed the war as a result.
 Outside parliament, anti-war sentiment was more widespread: the February 15, 2003 protest in London attracted between 750,000 and 2,000,000 supporters from various walks of life.
-Prominent politicians and other individuals expressing anti-war views included: Tory MP Ken Clarke, Charles Kennedy, Menzies Campbell, Tony Benn, George Galloway, future Labour party leader Jeremy Corbyn, Chris Martin, Damon Albarn, Ms. Dynamite, and Bianca Jagger.
+Prominent politicians and other individuals expressing anti-war views included: Tory MP Kenneth Clarke, Charles Kennedy, Menzies Campbell, Tony Benn, George Galloway, future Labour party leader Jeremy Corbyn, Chris Martin, Damon Albarn, Ms. Dynamite, and Bianca Jagger.

 Two prominent Labour politicians resigned from their positions in opposition to the war.
 Leader of the House of Commons Robin Cook resigned from the Cabinet two days before the start of the invasion on 17 March.
 In a statement giving his reasons for resigning he said:

 Our interests are best protected not by unilateral action but by multilateral agreement and a world order governed by rules.
 Yet tonight the international partnerships most important to us are weakened: the European Union is divided; the Security Council is in stalemate.
 Those are heavy casualties of a war in which a shot has yet to be fired." and "The reality is that Britain is being asked to embark on a war without agreement in any of the international bodies of which we are a leading partner—not NATO, not the European Union and, now, not the Security Council."

 Secretary of State for International Development Clare Short supported the government's resolution in the House of Commons and remained in the Cabinet for two months but eventually resigned on 12 May.